bgdnvk/real-nerd-talk/README.md

 - shape rotator = engineer
 - wordcel = PM
-ei: the eternal war of engineers vs project managers
+ie: the eternal war of engineers vs project managers

+- AI = a bunch of IFs
+ie: my new startup is using AI to..

+- AGI = AI but with more IFs
+ie: we need to discover AGI so it can rewrite this COBOL codebase